 Fast food restaurant chain Noodles & Company chose a themed logo.
 It depicts a piece of noodles, which is the basis of the menu.
-The pasta has a curved shape and is located in front of the brand name.
-The change in its appearance speaks of the management’s desire to diversify dishes to expand the customer base.
-The inscription is made in lowercase font with rounded letters.
+The pasta is curved and is in front of the brand name.
+The change in its appearance reflects management’s desire to diversify its menu and expand its customer base.
+The inscription is in lowercase, with rounded letters.

 Meaning and History

-The main dish of the restaurant is imprinted on the logo.
-Visually, the picture went through several stages of modification – from a realistic image to a schematic composition.
-Moreover, the design of the corporate emblem went through three stages: with an oval element, with a flattened rectangle, and without a substrate.
-But, despite the presence of noodles, the logo looked serious at any time, attracting visitors with delicious pasta in a frying pan.
+The restaurant’s main dish is imprinted on the logo.
+Visually, the picture underwent several stages of modification, from a realistic image to a schematic composition.
+Moreover, the design of the corporate emblem went through three stages: an oval element, a flattened rectangle, and no substrate.
+Despite the noodles, the logo looked serious at all times, attracting visitors with the image of delicious pasta in a frying pan.
 There are several variants of the Noodles & Company personal sign.

 What is Noodles & Company?

 Noodles & Company is a US fast food chain.
 It appeared in 1995 thanks to the efforts of Aaron Kennedy, who was impressed by the noodles he tried at Greenwich.
-Then he got the idea of opening a restaurant where pasta would be the menu’s star.
+Then he got the idea of opening a restaurant where pasta would be the star of the menu.
 Now it is one of the largest American chains: its 458 establishments cover 31 states.

 1995 – 2006

-For their logo, Noodles & Company decided to use an image of noodles and a frying pan, close to a realistic look.
+For their logo, Noodles & Company used an image of noodles and a frying pan, close to a realistic look.
 Therefore, they are drawn in detail on the debut sign.
-Moreover, the theme of pasta is manifested in everything: in a frame on a background oval, an inscription with lines in the middle, and letter combinations.
-The noodles are appetizingly positioned above the pan – as if they were expertly tossed by a professional chef to evenly distribute the sauce and saturate the taste as much as possible.
-The name is two-level, typed in a grotesque style with smooth transitions between glyphs.
+Moreover, the theme of pasta is evident in everything: in a frame on an oval background, an inscription with lines in the middle, and letter combinations.
+The noodles are appetizingly positioned above the pan as if expertly tossed by a professional chef to evenly distribute the sauce and saturate the taste as much as possible.
+The name is two-level, typed in a grotesque style with smooth glyph transitions.
 The main colors of the emblem are white, yellow, and black (noodles, text, frying pan), and the additional color is red (to attract customers’ attention and awaken their appetite).

 2006 – 2010

 For the second option, the designers redrew the frying pan and noodles, making them less realistic.
 In addition, they reduced the number of turns of tossed pasta, removed the center line in the letters, changed the font, repainted the background bright red, and depicted the ampersand as a swirling noodle.
-As a result, the “n” and “d” appeared sharp cuts at the ends.
+As a result, the “n” and “d” appeared with sharp cuts at the ends.
 The rest of the glyphs have been rounded.
-The correction of the emblem is associated with the need for convenient placement on various advertising surfaces.
+The correction of the emblem is driven by the need for convenient placement across various advertising surfaces.

 2010 – 2013